weecology/lab-manual/content/en/lab-policy-procedures/lab-meetings.md

 ## Lab Meeting Types (Alphabetical)

+A list of some possible lab meeting types including their purpose, format, the responsbilities of the person leading the lab meeting and the responsibilities of the group is listed below.

+There is also [a flowchart](lab-meeting-flowchart.png) version to help you decide what format works best for you.

 ### Lightening Talk Sessions

 * Purpose: To communicate within the lab about current research projects to encourage interactions and collaborations related to shared interests.